Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 9 WSC to Lord Crewe, 3 January 1909, ibid., 865-66.

 10 Edwin W. Smith, “The South African Protectorates,” Journal of the Royal African Society Vol. 37, No. 147 (Apr., 1938), 199.

 11 J.C.
 Smuts (son), Jan Christian Smuts (London: Cassell, 1952), 306-07.

 12 Smuts, 509.
-“Kaffir boetie” (Kaffir brother) is an Afrikaans racist slur for a white person who sympathized with the black community.
+“Kaffir boetie” (Kaffir brother) was an Afrikaans racist slur for a white person who sympathized with the black community.
 “Gogga” is Afrikaans for a frightening insect.

 * * *

 13 WSC, Perth, Scotland, 28 May 1948, in Martin Gilbert & Larry Arnn, eds., The Churchill Documents, Vol. 22, Leader of the Opposition, August 1945-September 1951 (Hillsdale College Press, 2019), 647.

 14 Leopold Amery to WSC, 14 April 1949, in Leader of the Opposition, 847.